ptsantar/devops-microservices/README.md

 [![CircleCI](https://circleci.com/gh/ptsantar/devops-microservices.svg?style=svg)](https://circleci.com/gh/ptsantar/devops-microservices)
 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
+This project was in scope of Cloud DevOps Udacity Nanodegree.
+The concept of this project to apply the skills acquired to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+A pre-trained, `sklearn` model that has been trained (provided by the course) to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+More information about the data, which was initially taken from Kaggle, can be found on [the data source site](https://www.kaggle.com/c/boston-housing).
+The project tests the ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+The project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+The tasks for this project are:
 * Test your project code using linting
 * Complete a Dockerfile to containerize this application
 * Deploy your containerized application using Docker and make a prediction